overture-stack/prelude/stage/public/docs/03-phaseThree.md

 The base schema enforces the following hierarchy:

 - Each submission must have a study ID and analysis type
-- Each submission must include at least one sample
+- Each submission must include at least one sample (to be removed in our next update)
-- Each sample must have one specimen and one donor
+- Each sample must have one specimen and one donor (to be removed in our next update)
-- Each submission must include at least one file
+- Each submission must include at least one file (to be removed in our next update)

 #### Mandatory Fields Reference